jsimons8/lyx-paper/README.md

 ## Submission to arXiv

 The template is perfectly compatible with [arXiv](https://arxiv.org/).
-After being compiled with pdfTeX, a paper based on the template can be submitted to arXiv in three steps:
+After being compiled with pdfTeX, a paper based on the template can be submitted to arXiv in four steps:

+1. Export the LyX file as `pdflatex` by clicking File > Export > LaTeX (pdflatex) and move the exported `paper.tex` into the `arxiv` folder.

-1. Adjust the preamble of `paper.tex`.
+2. Adjust the preamble of `paper.tex`.
 On line 3, replace `\bibliographystyle{bibliography}` by `\pdfoutput=1`.
 The `\bibliographystyle{bibliography}` command is not needed because arXiv produces the bibliography from the `paper.bbl` file.
 The `\pdfoutput=1` is required because the paper is compiled with pdfTeX.
 2. Collect the required files into a folder.
 There should be four files: the source file `paper.tex`, the bibliography file `paper.bbl`, the style file `paper.sty`, and the figure file `figures.pdf`.
 3. Zip the folder and upload the zipped folder to arXiv.